Oana-Florentina/PA_2023/Lab7/README.md

 [✅]Design an algorithm such that each robots will try to explore the map in a systematic fashion, ensuring the termination of the exploration process.

-[ ]Implement a timekeeper thread that runs concurrently with the player threads, as a daemon.
+[✅]Implement a timekeeper thread that runs concurrently with the player threads, as a daemon.
 This thread will display the running time of the exploration and it will stop it exceeds a certain time limit.

 [ ]At the end of the exploration, determine how many tokens each robot has placed in the matrix.